Comments •• Views

 Diversity, Equity & Inclusion (DEI)

-The Board recognises that diversity of thought, talent and experience is critical to the long-term success of the business, industry and society.
+The Board recognises that diversity of thought, talent and experience is critical to the long-term success of the business and society in general.

-Insight is a member of the Diversity Project and also undertake a number of initiatives aimed to enhance diversity and inclusion.
+Insight is also a member of the Diversity Project and undertakes a number of initiatives aimed to enhance diversity and inclusion.
 The Board is kept informed of the Company’s efforts in addressing DEI issues and is keen to monitor Insight’s progress in this key area of business.

 Impact on the Community and Environment